Mint Mobile, formerly known as Mint SIM, is a cell phone carrier that offers plans starting at $15 a month!

 Everything You Need to Know About Mint Mobile

-I signed up for Mint Mobile to find out.
-For the past 30 days, I used a Moto G6 smartphone to test Mint’s service in Atlanta, Georgia.
+Long before that announcement, I put Mint’s service to the test for 30 days.
 In this review, I’ll detail my experience with factors like call quality, text performance and data speeds.

 For some context, this was the first time that I’ve ever had service on T-Mobile’s network.
 Read on for my full review…